jnolleau/ft_services/README.md

 # ft_services

-Setting-up a multi-services cluster based on Docker and deployed with Kubernetes
+Setting-up a multi-services cluster based on Docker and deployed with Kubernetes.
 Each service is running in a dedicated container, working on Apline Linux.
 All docker images are especially crafted for this project, none are from external registry.

 ## What's included
 ### The cluster is composed by these services, running in separate containers :

-- WordPress listening on port 5050
+- WordPress listening on port 5050.
-- phpMyAdmin, listening on port 5000
+- phpMyAdmin, listening on port 5000.
 - MySQL database.
 Only accessible internally by others containers.
-In a persistant Volume
+In a persistant Volume.
 - Nginx server listening on ports 80 and 443.
 - FTP server: vsftpd listening on port 21.
-- Grafana, listening on port 3000 for monitoring all containers, with one dashboard by service
+- Grafana, listening on port 3000 for monitoring all containers, with one dashboard by service.
-- telegraf for collecting and sending metrics
+- telegraf for collecting and sending metrics.
 - InfluxDB database to store metrics.
-In a persistant Volume
+In a persistant Volume.

 ### Some precisions:
 - In case of a crash or stop of one of the two database containers, the data persist.
-- The Nginx container is accessible by ssh on port 30022
+- The Nginx container is accessible by ssh on port 30022.
-- The containers can restart thanks to liveness probes
+- The containers can restart thanks to liveness probes.
 - The Kubernetes web dashboard is used to check the containers.

 ## Some usefull commands